morrownr/88x2bu/Bridged Wireless Access Point.md

 ```
 denyinterfaces wlan0 eth0
 ```
-Go to the end of the file and add the following
+Go to the end of the file and add the following line
 ```
 interface br0
 ```